-World Record Walleye for Ice Fishing
+World Record Walleye Ice Fishing

-A Roman Catholic priest broke the provincial record for walleye by .24 pounds with a 18.30-pound catch January 4, 2005.
+World Record Walleye Through The Ice A Roman Catholic priest broke the provincial record for walleye by .24 pounds with a 18.30-pound catch January 4, 2005.
 The previous Saskatchewan record walleye, at 18.06 pounds, was caught and released on Tobin Lake in 1997.
 This is a world record for ice fishing.

 Father Mariusz landed his trophy while ice fishing alone in his ice shack on Tobin Lake at around 5 p.m., Tuesday afternoon, Jan.
 4. But there's still more.